 Compounding is the snowballing of interest on an investment or debt.
 When the accrued interest is added to the original sum, the combined total can then earn more interest, making compound interest essentially 'interest on interest'.
 The effective rate is how much interest you will really owe or receive once compounding is considered.
 APR is the annual percentage rate: the total amount of interest you pay on a borrowed sum per year.

-What is nominal interest rate?
+What is a nominal interest rate?

 Inflation is the process by which the same goods and services become more expensive over time (think: your grandparents complaining that a can of Coke once cost 20 cents and is now $2).